-MVHR: Everything you need to know about this ventilation system, including the costs
+An expert guide to MVHR: everything you need to know about this ventilation system

-Plus, as we build better insulated, more airtight homes, the need for suitably designed ventilation systems (that go beyond more traditional methods such as trickle vents and bathroom and kitchen extractors), to deliver fresh air, is even more important.
+As we build better insulated, more airtight homes, the need for suitably designed ventilation systems that deliver fresh air, and go beyond more traditional methods such as trickle vents and bathroom and kitchen extractors, has become more important, as has the need to meet Building Regulations requirements relating to the matter of energy efficiency.

 What is MVHR?

-The pre-warmed, filtered fresh air is then delivered (moisture and cooking smell-free) into regular living areas through a ducting system with outlets in the ceilings of rooms.
+The pre-warmed, filtered fresh air is then delivered (moisture and cooking smell-free) into regular living areas such as bedrooms and living rooms, through a ducting system with outlets in the ceilings of each room.

 How does MVHR work?

-"Whole house mechanical ventilation with heat recovery consists of two independent ducted airflows, each with its own fan.
-The extract fan extracts the stale humid air from the wet rooms (bathrooms, kitchen, utility, etc.) and passes it over a heat exchange matrix – where it recovers around 80 per cent of the heat from the stale air – before discharging it to the outside," explains David Hilton, MVHR installer and Homebuilding energy efficiency expert.
+"Whole house MVHR consists of two independent ducted airflows, each with its own fan.
+The extract fan extracts the stale humid air from the wet rooms (bathrooms, kitchen, utility, etc.) and passes it over a heat exchange matrix – where it recovers around 80 per cent of the heat from the stale air – before discharging it to the outside.

 "The second fan draws fresh air from outside, filters it to get rid of pollution and airborne allergens, then passes it over the heat exchange matrix in order to supply pre-warmed fresh air to all the living areas and bedrooms."

-"When it comes to installation you have a number of options depending on system choice and duct routes," begins David Hilton.
-"The electrical work and commissioning need to be carried out by a qualified engineer but if you are trying to save costs the ductwork can be installed by anyone who is confident enough to follow the drawings and make a good job of the joints.
+"When it comes to MVHR installation you have a number of options depending on system choice and duct routes," begins David Hilton.
+"The electrical work and commissioning need to be carried out by a qualified engineer, but if you are trying to save costs the ductwork can be installed by anyone who is confident enough to follow the drawings and make a good job of the joints.
+As long as a member of the design team has commissioned the system, the integrity of the work will be verified and the design liability will be signed off."

-"In this scenario the onus of responsibility is clearly defined but you do need to make sure that the ducts are clearly detailed on the drawings (as this avoids other trades all aiming for the same space), the installation schedule dates are noted and that they really are going to do all the works," David says.
+Or, you could opt for a full installation package from the MVHR supplier.
+"In this scenario, make sure that the ducts are clearly detailed on the drawings (as this avoids other trades all aiming for the same space), the installation schedule dates are noted and that they really are going to do all the works," advises David.

 "There is a lot of ductwork to accommodate and in order to make it discreet you really want to hide it away in open web floor/ceiling joists, studwork or loft areas," he adds.
-As such, installation tends to be easier, cheaper and less disruptive when building a new home, as compared to retrofitting into an existing house.
+As such, installation tends to be easier, cheaper and less disruptive when building a new home.

 Retrofitting MVHR to older properties is possible but there are some problems: hiding the ducting within the fabric of the building is usually problematic and older properties tend to be less airtight.